Socket Programming in C# .Net

-Global Text Chat Room Application using C#.Net Remoting technology
+Global Text Chat Room Application using C#.Net Programming - Remoting technology

 The basic and simple architecture of .Net Remoting technology has three parts, these are –